-SPREADING THE SURPLUS/CORRECTING THE SHORTFALL - SECONDARY CONTRIBUTION RATE
+CORRECTING THE SHORTFALL - SECONDARY CONTRIBUTION RATE

 The funding objective as set out in the FSS is to achieve and maintain a solvency funding level of 100% of liabilities (the solvency funding target).
-In line with the FSS, where a surplus exists at the effective date of the valuation a plan will be put in place which allows contribution offsets to refund any surplus (or additional contributions to correct the shortfall).
+In line with the FSS, where a shortfall exists at the effective date of the valuation a deficit recovery plan will be put in place which requires additional contributions to correct the shortfall.

-The FSS sets out the process for determining the recovery plan in respect of each employer.
-At this actuarial valuation the average recovery/spread period adopted is 24 years, and
+The FSS sets out the process for determining the recovery plan.

-The "Secondary rate" of the employers' contribution is an adjustment to the Primary rate to reflect any past service deficit or surplus, to arrive at the rate the employers are required to pay. the total initial surplus reclaimed (the "Secondary rate" for 2018/19) is approximately £12.8m in £ terms.
+The Administering Authority and First Aberdeen Limited have agreed that First Aberdeen Limited will maintain the same level of current contributions which The "Secondary rate" of the employers' contribution is an adjustment to the Primary rate to reflect any past service deficit or surplus, to arrive at the rate the Employer is required to pay.